MingSun-Tse/3D-Vision-Papers/README.md

-This repo documents a few papers that I find interesting in 3D vision.
+This repo documents a few papers that I personally find interesting in 3D vision.

 **1999**
-- 1999-CCGIT-A morphable model for the synthesis of 3d faces (#3DMM)
+- 1999-SIGGRAPH-A morphable model for the synthesis of 3d faces (3DMM)
--

 **2017**
 - 2017-SIGGRAPH Asia-Learning a model of facial shape and expression from 4D scans （#FLAME, #3DMM)